 Application.

-An Applicant may have only one certified eligible Application per Program Year.
+A Primary Applicant may have only one certified eligible Application per Program Year.
 Household Members may not submit an Application for a given Program Year if they were included on a certified eligible Application for that Program Year.

-An Applicant may resubmit a new Application if the Applicant’s Application has been denied for any reason at any time prior to the issuance of a Benefit.
+A Primary Applicant may submit a new Application if the Primary Applicant’s Application has been denied.

 Subgrantees will process Applications in accordance with the requirements of this Section and the HEAP Guide:

-Applications will be taken as prescribed by MaineHousing each Program Year and will continue to be taken until the last working day of May of the Program Year or until otherwise prescribed by MaineHousing, whichever occurs sooner.
+Applications will be taken as prescribed by MaineHousing each Program Year, beginning on the first business day of August and will continue to be taken until the last working day of May of the Program Year or until otherwise prescribed by MaineHousing, whichever occurs sooner.

 The Application forms provided or approved by MaineHousing must be used to administer the Programs and will be reviewed annually prior to the commencement of taking Applications each Program Year.

 All Applicants need to return the signed Application within thirty (30) business days of the interview with the Subgrantee.
-If the Applicant does not return the signed Application within the prescribed period, the Application will be voided.
-If the Applicant returns the signed Application after the thirty (30) business days, the Subgrantee may reopen the Application at any time during the current application period.
+If the Primary Applicant does not return the signed Application within the prescribed period, the Application will be voided.
+If the Primary Applicant returns the signed Application after the thirty (30) business days, the Subgrantee may reopen the Application at any time during the current application period.

 Subgrantee will make all reasonable efforts during the first ninety (90) days Applications are taken to process and serve returning Households that have a Direct Energy Cost and a member in the Household who (i) is 60 years of age or older, (ii) has a disability, or (ii) is 6 years or younger.